HannahGreenwell/project1/README.md

 - Date

 ### Known Bugs
-- Out of stock items that are still in the user's cart during checkout are included in customers order.
+- Out of stock items that are still in the user's cart during checkout are included in the customer's order.

 ### To Do
 - About, contact and FAQ pages